mattvonrocketstein/ymir/docs/content/pages/other-automation.md

 sortorder: 7
 Authors: mvr
 Summary: ymir commandline and other automation helpers
-URL: pages/misc.html

 [TOC]

 ## Automation Helpers

-Primarily you will interact with your services using [service operations](pages/service-operations.html) which are generated for you based on your [service description](pages/service-description.html).
+Primarily you will interact with your services using [service operations](service-operations.html) which are generated for you based on your [service description](service-description.html).
 This section describes other, generic automation helpers  which are provided by the ymir command line utility and which do *not* interact with a specific concrete service.

 ## Validating boilerplate